New Construction Home Inspections

 Armed with the inspection report, we were able to have all of the issues resolved before closing, giving my buyers peace of mind that they were moving into the best possible home in the best possible condition.

 This is not meant to be negative about any builder.
-The particular one we were dealing with is a reputable businessman and has built and sold many homes on the West Bank.
+The particular one we were dealing with is a reputable businessman and has built and sold many homes in the area.
 But, he cannot possibly personally inspect every detail in every home as they are constructed and subcontractors (and their subcontractors) often don’t take the same personal pride in their work that the actual builder does.
 Given how responsive he was to the buyers requests, I’m sure that he has a long history of satisfied customers and I wouldn’t hesitate to write an offer on another home he built.

 The bottom line is that spending just a few hundred dollars up front for a professional home inspection can save you plenty of aggravation, time spent waiting for warranty service and even possibly money, after you have settled in and the builder has moved on to other properties.